 - Drop Off Programs – On the first day of drop off programs, adults are welcome to stay for 10 minutes on the sidelines to ensure that the student is comfortable in the program.
 For sport programs in the gymnasium, adults are welcome to watch from the sidelines if there is seating available, but please no coaching from the sidelines.
 For all other types of programs, we ask that you to please drop off and pick up your student at the appropriate times.

-- Waitlists – When space become available in our programs or camps, the office will notify client(s) on the waitlist via email.
+- Waitlists – When space become available in our programs or camps, our registration system will notify client(s) on the waitlist via email.

 Instructors, Volunteers, and Guest Visitors